City Lines (Manchester Metrolink)

-Zone 1 of the Manchester Metrolink light rail network is the heart of the system where all of the other lines converge.
-Its boundaries approximately mirror the city's Inner Ring Road.
-Within Zone 1, first opened in 1992 as the City Zone, trams largely run along semi-pedestrianised streets rather than on their own separate alignment.
+The three City Lines (sometimes referred to collectively as the City Line) of the Manchester Metrolink light rail network make up the central section of the network in Manchester city centre, where the other eight lines radiating away from the city centre converge.
+On the City Lines, trams largely run along semi-pedestrianised streets rather than on their own separate alignment.